ReactorScram/lookaround/README.md

 33:33:33:33:33:33 = 192.168.1.103 `old-laptop`
 ```

+LookAround is a Rust program for looking up your computers' MAC and IP addresses
+within a LAN.
+There's no central server, so it's not a look-up, it's a look-around.

-The LookAround client uses IP multicast to find LookAround servers within the
+The client uses IP multicast to find servers within the
-same multicast domain.
+same multicast domain, similar to Avahi and Bonjour.

-MAC addresses change slower than IP addresses, so if you know that
-`11:11:11:11:11:11` is your laptop, and your laptop is running LookAround,
-LookAround will find the IP for you.
+Systems self-identify by MAC address and nicknames.
+Public keys with
+TOFU semantics are intended before v1.0.0.

 ## Installation